kmayerb/tcrdist2/docs/Saving.rst

 #######

 This section provides more details on methods for saving tcrdist2 objects for later use.
-For example, the computation of pairwise distances can take a 10 seconds on a small data set (1000 clones) but a few minutes on a larger one (10,000 clones).

-Individual elements, such as pairwise distance matrices, stored in the TCRrep class can be saved to text files.
-Most users will be familiar with writing DataFrames and arrays to text files, but for more info on DataFrames, see
-`pandas.DataFrame.to_csv <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.to_csv.html#pandas-dataframe-to-csv>`_
-and for numpy arrays, see: `numpy.savetxt <https://docs.scipy.org/doc/numpy/reference/generated/numpy.savetxt.html>`_

 Rather than write each element to a separate file, an instance of the :py:class:`tcrdist.repertoire.TCRrep` class can be serialized in it entirety.
 The preferred method for saving a TCRrep instance is to save it's attributes to an HDF5 file.

 .. tip ::

-  If you are unfamiliar with HDF5 files, consider downloading the free `HDF5 viewer <https://www.hdfgroup.org/downloads/hdfview/>`_ It enables inspection of the HDF5 file's contents.
+  If you are unfamiliar with HDF5 files, consider downloading the free `HDF5 viewer <https://www.hdfgroup.org/downloads/hdfview/>`_.
+  It enables inspection of the HDF5 file's contents.

-An example shows, how it all works:
+An example shows how it all works:

 .. code-block:: python